While living in a little row house on Sycamore Street, I started printing my drawings with the help of a vintage

-Since then, Kirk and I have tried to create that kind of life for ourselves -- a hand drawn life.
+Since then, Kirk and I have tried to create that kind of life for ourselves.
 Sycamore Street Press is a continuation of that.
 We are proud of the simple, beautiful things that we make.
-And we are proud to make them with quality, sustainable materials in the beautiful Utah mountains we call home.
+And we are proud to make them with quality, sustainable materials in the rugged Utah mountains we call home.

 Thanks for paying us a visit.
 We hope you’ll find something you love.